ninaricci29/CONNECTeD/README.md

 Coming soon!

 ## Setup
 You need to have node.js installed.
-Then clone the repo and run:
+Then clone the repo, navigate to it, and run:
 ```
 cd client
 npm install